gwtproject/gwt-site/src/main/markdown/doc/latest/DevGuideServerCommunication.md

 renamed value instead; either way it must match the actual subdirectory within your war directory where your GWT module lives (the module base URL).
 The second part must match the value you specified in the <a href="/javadoc/latest/com/google/gwt/user/client/rpc/RemoteServiceRelativePath.html">RemoteServiceRelativePath</a> annotation you annotated <tt>com.example.foo.client.MyService</tt> with.</p>

-<p>When testing out both the client and server side code in development mode, make sure to place a copy of the <tt>gwt-servlet.jar</tt> into your <tt>war/WEB-INF/lib</tt> directory,
+<p>When testing out both the client-side and server-side code in development mode, make sure to place a copy of the <tt>gwt-servlet.jar</tt> into your <tt>war/WEB-INF/lib</tt> directory,
 and make sure your Java output directory is set to <tt>war/WEB-INF/classes</tt>.
 Otherwise the embedded Jetty server will not be able to load your servlet properly.</p>

 <h3>Common Pitfalls</h3>